iankimm/HubspotDoc/README.md

 <section id="step3">
   <h4><a class="toc-backref" href="#id15" role="doc-backlink">3.
 Creating HubSpot Landing Page</a><a class="headerlink" href="#step3" title="Link to this heading"></a></h4>

-  <p>In this step, we will configure the HubSpot landing page created in Step 1 to include a custom form.
-The process involves removing the default content automatically populated by HubSpot and replacing it with the form you set up in Step 2.</p>
+  <p>In this step, we will configure the HubSpot landing page created in Step 1 to display page like a form.
+The process involves removing the default content automatically populated by HubSpot and replacing it with the form fields you set up in Step 2.</p>

   <h5>1.
 Remove Default Content</h5>
   <p>Navigate to the HubSpot landing page you created in Step 1.
 By default, HubSpot may have populated the landing page with pre-existing content.
 To begin, delete this default content to ensure that the page is empty and ready for your custom form.</p>